danfuzz/samizdat/doc/language-guide/09-module-system.md

 to allow for a module to load the other parts of itself, as well as load other modules.

-* `loadModule(path) <> map` &mdash; This loads and evaluates the indicated internal module, returning the `exports` map. `path` is a string representing a relative filesystem path, e.g. `foo/bar`.
-The final file name in `path` should *not* have a suffix; the module system handles finding the appropriately-suffixed file.
+* `loadModule(source) <> map` &mdash; This loads and evaluates the indicated module, returning the `exports` map. `source` is a source specifier (either an `@external` or `@internal` value) representing the origin of the module.
+For an `@internal` source, the final file name component must *not* have a suffix; the module system handles finding the appropriately-suffixed file.

 * `loadResource(source, format) <> . | void` &mdash; This reads and/or
-  processes the resource file named by the indicated `source`, interpreting it as indicated by the `format`. `source` is as with `loadModule`, except that the final file is left as-is (and not suffixed automatically).
+  processes the resource file named by the indicated `source`, interpreting it as indicated by the `format`. `source` is as with `loadModule`, except that the final file component is left as-is (and not suffixed automatically).
   See "Resource import" above for details about `format`.

 * `thisLoader()` &mdash; This is a function which returns a reference to the internal module loader which loaded this module.